Appventurez- app development company

 Anand Prakash

-One of the Co-founders at Appventurez, Anand specializes in sales and business development as its VP - Sales and Presales.
+Anand specializes in sales and business development as its VP - Sales and Presales.
 He supervises the pre-sales process by upscaling on establishing client relationships.
 He skillfully deploys instruments such as cloud computing, automation, data centers, information storage, and analytics to evaluate clients’ business activities.